UMAprotocol/docs/Add uTVL_KPI_UMA  as a Price Identifier (dashboard processing).md

 3. Do the instructions for determining the price provide people with enough certainty?

-YES
+ - YES

 4. What are current or future concern possibilities with the way the price identifier is defined?

-It appears that neither of the dashboards are monitoring all of the contracts currently running on UMA, and that they calculate the dollar value of the TVL slightly differently
+ - It appears that neither of the dashboards are monitoring all of the contracts currently running on UMA, and that they calculate the dollar value of the TVL slightly differently
-It is likely that new forms of collateral will be approved prior to the expiry date.
+ - It is likely that new forms of collateral will be approved prior to the expiry date.
 These need to be added into the Yuen or SimpleID Dashboards.

 5. Are there any concerns around if the price identifier implementation is deterministic?

+ - the current minor discrepancies in calculating dollar value may become significant.